maryloufauchard/College_Admission/README.md

 ## How to use
 ### DATASET
-The instances are in the folder *** with their respective solution from the DA algorithm in ***.
-New instances and matching can be created with the file creation_instances.jl
+The instances are in the folder Dataset_Instance with their respective solution from the DA algorithm in Dataset_match.
+New instances and matching can be created with the file creation_instances.jl by changing the parameters at the end of this file.

 ### Generation
 In order to test the LLMs with all instances of the dataset, we first need to generate the output from the LLMs with the file generation_scp.py.
 For that, we need to choose a prompt instruction, and adapt the path of the config file.
-For every prompt template, there is a sbactch file.
+For every prompt template, there is a sbactch file in the folder sbatch.
+Make sure to adapt every path to your configuration.

 After running the LLM on all instances, we need to extract the matching, which is done with extract_matching.py